 With its distinctive Art Deco and Noir animation style and taking clear inspirations from the Burton films, BTAS broke away from the campiness of Adam West's Batman, but also introduced new layers and depth to Bruce Wayne that went beyond the comic book adaptations of the character that existed until then.
 The show's amazing writing, combined with Kevin Conroy's incomparable performance, gave the character his heart, and helped Batman break out of the monotone, brooding stereotype, showing us a multilayered human version of the Dark Knight that made him more than a vigilante out for vengeance.

-numerous complex and dark plots that redefined characters like Mr. Freeze, gave villains motivations based on tragedy, unfairness, and situations that were more grey than the usual black-and-white definition of evil one would expect from a Saturday morning cartoon, and introduced the now super-popular Harley Quinn, the show never shied away from pushing boundaries and exploring adult themes in a way that respected its children audience, treating them as intelligent viewers who would be able to appreciate such storylines.
+With Mark Hamill's chilling performance as the Joker, and with the numerous complex and dark plots that redefined characters like Mr. Freeze, gave villains motivations based on tragedy, unfairness, and situations that were more grey than the usual black-and-white definition of evil one would expect from a Saturday morning cartoon, and introduced the now super-popular Harley Quinn, the show never shied away from pushing boundaries and exploring adult themes in a way that respected its children audience, treating them as intelligent viewers who would be able to appreciate such storylines.
 It's no surprise that BTAS has stood the test of time so well and has defined the legacy of Bruce Timm, Paul Dini, and the numerous creative people that helped shape it, and 3 decades later it is still an intriguing watch, even for grown adults.